 The ocarina is a wind instrument most notable for its pure ethereal tone.
 They are typically made from ceramic, and can play music ranging from mournful, slow melodies to highly ornamented tunes.
 Most ocarinas are small, easily slipped into a pocket or bag, and played wherever it takes your fancy.

-Donati developed these into a serious musical instrument by creating an ergonomic form, and a 10 hole fingering system tuned to a western scale.
-His fingering system is the basis of most ocarinas today.
-It is a linear (opening sequential holes sounds sequential notes) and can play chromatically over an octave and a fourth.
+These whistles inspired him to develop a serious musical instrument by creating an ergonomic form, and a 10 hole fingering system tuned to a western scale.
+His fingering system is the basis of most ocarinas today, and can play chromatically over an octave and a fourth.

 Most wind instruments can be overblown, a technique where the player blows harder to create higher pitched notes, however ocarinas cannot.
 Each diatonic note has its own hole, and the total range a single chamber can achieve is limited by physics to slightly more than an octave.

 To add additional range, multichamber ocarinas were created.
 Additional smaller chambers are added to the right hand, which are tuned to play higher notes.
 Multichamber ocarinas may have as many as 4 chambers, giving slightly more than 3 octaves of range.

 Multichamber ocarinas provide additional benefits beyond just range though.
 They often sound better as splitting the total range over multiple chambers gives makers more control.
 They also have ergonomic advantages.
 As they do not require a right thumb hole the thumb can exclusively support the instrument.